sdsc-ordes/technical-presentation/src/presentations/presentation-1/presentation.md

 </div>
 </div>

 \*: 80% you will encounter is very readable.
-Macros etc. get verbose and bit harder.
+Macros implementation code etc. get verbose and much harder.

 ---